 How to Treat your Depression

-If you experience depression, then you know it can be quite debilitating for everyday life.
+If you experience depression, then you know it can be quite debilitating in everyday life.
 With so many relationships and responsibilities, it’s hard to be out of commission for very long.
 The good news is that depression is one of the most treatable conditions around, with an 80-90% success rate.